 Condition Reason: To ensure parking facilities are designed in accordance with the Australian Standard.

-D. 12.
+D. 15.
 Stormwater Management Plan

-Before the issue of any Construction Certificate, the applicant must submit, for approval by the Principal Certifier, detailed stormwater management plans prepared by a chartered professional civil engineer, which include the following:
+Before the issue of any construction certificate, the applicant must submit, for approval by the Principal Certifier, detailed stormwater management plans prepared and certified by a chartered professional civil engineer, which detail the following: